abarch/haptic-exploration.rsbag-renderer/apispec.md

     {}

-### /api/visualization/update (visualization source)
+### /api/visualizer/update (visualizer source)
-* `visualization` -- Required, names the visualization to update.
+* `visualizer` -- Required, names the visualizer to update.
-* `source`        -- Required, a JSON object that contains the visualization parts to update.
+* `source`        -- Required, a JSON object that contains the visualizer parts to update.

-Update a visualization with the given `source`.
+Update a visualizer with the given `source`.

-See /visualization/load for the necessary structure and consequent effects of `source`.
+See /visualizer/load for the necessary structure and consequent effects of `source`.

 Response: